HarshallKohli/HarshallKohli/README.md

 - 💬 Ask me about **software application designing and creative thinking in tech.**

-- ⚡ Fun fact **This is only the beginning.
+- ⚡ Fun fact **: This is only the beginning.
 There's a lot of skills to equip, collaborations to be made, and exciting projects to work and compound on :)**